 electronic Questionnaires for Investigations Processing (e-QIP): e-QIP is a web-based automated system that was designed to facilitate the processing of standard investigative forms used when conducting background investigations for Federal security, suitability, fitness and credentialing purposes. e-QIP allows the user to electronically enter, update and transmit their personal investigative data over a secure internet connection to a requesting agency and then allows the requesting agency to release the investigation request to an Investigations Service Provider (ISP).

-FD-258: Fingerprint Chart historically used for contractor fingerprint submissions to NBIB.
-As of June 2013, contractor fingerprints can also be submitted to NBIB on the SF 87 Fingerprint Chart.
+FD-258: Fingerprint Chart historically used for contractor fingerprint submissions to DCSA.
+As of June 2013, contractor fingerprints can also be submitted to DCSA on the SF 87 Fingerprint Chart.

 Federal Investigations Notice (FIN): One of DCSA’s predecessors, the National Background Investigations Bureau (NBIB), issued Federal Investigations Notices (FIN) to its customer agencies to inform the agencies of changes in the investigation process, to clarify policy, or to announce upcoming events.
 There is no regular schedule for FIN issuances.
 The notices were made available on the NP2 Secure Portal and are currently archived on the DCSA website (archived FINs page).